 Our Newly Licensed Nurse Residency Program (NLNRP) program facilitates the transition of a newly licensed nurse (NLN) or new graduate nurse (NG) into competent professionals in the clinical setting.

-- A variety of didactic and clinical experiences that helps develop and emphasize critical thinking, leadership, professional skills, quality outcomes, and nursing scholarship.
+- Didactic and clinical experiences that helps develop critical thinking, leadership, professional skills, and quality outcomes.